This is a belated post as I finished moving some times ago and thought I would blog about some tips to remind myself for future house moving.

-Here's my tips for house-moving / lessons learnt from mistakes:
+Here's my house-moving tips / lessons learnt from this round:

-If you have a layer of ice in your freezer compartment, do defrost it a day before and clean up the water.
+Defrost the refrigerator at least one day before moving.
+If you have a layer of ice in your freezer compartment, do defrost it properly by melting the ice (off the main power and DO NOT use any sharp object to remove the ice) and put a rag inside to soak up the water.
 That would save you from having to clean up any leakage of water from a defrost during and after the move.

-Disconnect the tap connecting pipe and drain away the water prior to the move.
-If you leave it to your movers, be prepared to clean up puddles on the floor afterwards.
-And wet floor is a hazard!
-This might seem like no-brainer, but trust me, when you are in the midst of the house moving "chaos", many things can just slip your mind without putting it in your checklist.
+These might seem like no-brainer, but trust me, when you are in the midst of the house moving "chaos", many things can just slip your mind without a checklist.

-3) Use big garbage bags to pack the clothes before putting into the cartons
+3) Use clean large trash bags to pack the clothes before putting into the cartons

-What I did was to bundle the clothes still hung on hangers and stuff them all into the garbage bags, so that after unboxing I can just drag the bag of carton and straightaway hang the clothes in my wardrobe.
+You know those big black trash bag from household item shops?
+They are super useful in a house move.
+What I did was to just bundle all my clothes that were on hangers and stuff them into the new trash bags, so that after unboxing I can just drag the whole bag out of carton and straightaway hang the clothes in my new house wardrobe.

 4) Confirm with the mover company beforehand all the items that need dismantling and the charges, get an acknowledgement message